 How many MIT students does it take to split a check?

-Raj dropped out of his doctoral program at MIT.
+Rajat dropped out of his doctoral program at MIT.
 He spent a year as a server, dedicating 16 hours a day to waiting tables and learning how a restaurant works.
-And he created the first Presto “pay at table” product -- a Frankenstein device consisting of a tablet and a payment device stuck together with duct tape.
+And he created the first Presto “pay at table” product -- a Frankenstein device consisting of a tablet and a payment gadget stuck together with duct tape.
 But the device worked, guests were delighted, and restaurant managers started queuing up.
 Suri then moved to Silicon Valley, corralled the best design and engineering talent he could find, and built a truly world-class product.

 So how many MIT students does it take to split a check?
 Apparently just one.
 But they are likely to revolutionize the industry while they are at it.